molpopgen/fwdpy11/doc/pages/objectoverview.rst

 In :ref:`tsoverview`, we define a convention of labelling the *nodes* corresponding to the haploid genomes of a diploid individual with adjactent integers.
 For the current generation of a diploid population, and assuming that the tree sequences are simplified, the nodes corresponding to our :math:`N` diploids have integer labels :math:`[0, 2N)`.
-The haploid genomes of individual 0 correspond to nodes 0 and 1, respectively, etc..
+The haploid genomes of individual 0 correspond to nodes 0 and 1, respectively, etc., and we can get the node labels from the metadata:

+.. ipython:: python

+    print(pop.diploid_metadata[0].nodes)

 Let's use :class:`fwdpy11.VariantIterator` to determine which selected mutations are in the first diploid.
 We will have to filter on neutral-vs-selected because neutral mutations have been added to the table collection: